 The bottom of the box is made of thick enough (0.7 mm) grey cardboard (the cheapest).
 The lid is made of a thinner (0.4 mm) grey cardboard with a white side.

 The bottom is not dressed, since it will receive the vehicle wheels, which are not the most fragile.
 The lid will be dressed with a 3 mm thick layer of extruded polystyrene, also known as Depron.
 The bottom edges will also be covered, if necessary, with the same material, while the dividers will be made of 6 mm thick extruded polystyrene.

 The No. 1 length partitioning allows seven locations with the chosen dimensions (see page 4).
-It is suitable for very long cars, like some 27.5 m DB cars.
-However, each cell can also accommodate two vehicles up to 15 m long, such as three-axle cars, some bogie cereal hoppers or tanks, or three 11 metre 2-axles wagons such as UIC G4 covered wagons.
+It is suitable for very long coaches, like some 27.5 m DB coaches.
+However, each cell can also accommodate two vehicles up to 15 m long, such as three-axle coaches, some bogie cereal hoppers or tanks, or three 11 metre 2-axles wagons such as UIC G4 covered wagons.

 The width partitioning offers nine places.
-It is suitable for older cars, such as OCEM, Nord or CIWL ones.
+It is suitable for older coaches, such as OCEM, Nord or CIWL ones.